 The UK has pledged to be a net zero economy by 2050, but how will we get there?
-A new report tests out four different scenarios, with renewables at their heart
+A report tests out four different scenarios, with renewables at their heart

 Big, bold, environmental targets can be polarising.
 They’re a strong motivating force and necessary policy tool to spark change, but can sometimes have the opposite effect: creating inertia and scepticism.
 2030 will be a big year in the UK – it’s when new petrol and diesel cars will be banned, off-shore wind will produce enough energy to power every home in the country, and 2 million people will be gainfully employed in industries that support a green transition.